-We give information on shingles and post-herpetic neuralgia (PHN for short), what they are and how to treat them.
-Please click through to see
+This page has information on shingles and post-herpetic neuralgia (PHN), what causes them, what treatments there are – and how to prevent getting shingles (the vaccination).
+Please click down to see

 Shingles – Questions and Answers

-Post herpetic neuralgia (PHN) – Questions and Anwers
+Post herpetic neuralgia (PHN) – Questions and Answers

 Information on the vaccine to prevent shingles (Zostavax)